-- Schools will operate universal breakfast which is offered at no cost to students - Schools will, to the extent possible, utilize methods to serve school breakfasts that maximize participation, including serving breakfast in the classroom or hallway, "grab-and-go" breakfast, or breakfast during morning break or recess.
+- All schools will participate in the USDA School Breakfast Program and adhere to CFR: Part 220, as applicable. - Schools will operate universal breakfast which is offered at no cost to students - Schools will, to the extent possible, utilize methods to serve school breakfasts that maximize participation, including serving breakfast in the classroom or hallway, "grab-and-go" breakfast, or breakfast during morning break or recess.